HCHogan/Memorize/Notes/swiftui.md

 + The ViewModel in MVVM is always a class (also, UIKit (old style ios) is class-based) private(set) self can modify, but anyone can see

+use mutating func when the function changes the class itself call init are mutatin, so you don't have to say mutating before init. objectWillChange.send() will tell the UI(View) that the model is going to change.
+@ObservedObject says that viewModel has a observable object. everytime the .send(), it redraws.
+SwiftUI is intelligent enough to tell what exactly has changed, so don't worry about efficiency.(Because cards are identifiable ...)

+### Protocol
+a stripped down class, has var and functions, but have no implementation.(and storage) similar to the virtual class. can inheritance

+use extension keyword to implement protocals
+** Why Protocals? **
+it's about how data structures in our application function.
+Even when we talk about vars in the context of protocals, we don't define how they're stored.
+We only focus on the functionality and hide the implementation details behind it.
+It's the promise of encapsulation from OOP but to a higher level.

+### enum
+An discrete data type

 ### Generics
 Example of a user of a "don't care" type: array
 ```swift